auth0/docs/articles/logs/streams/http-event-to-slack.md

 description: Use the HTTP Event Log Streams to send failed events to Slack.
 toc: false
 topics:
   - logs
   - streams
   - event-streams
   - http-event
   - Slack
 contentType: how-to
 ---

 # Send Auth0 Failed Log Events to Slack

 This guide explains how to use [Auth0 Log Streaming](/logs/streams) to send specific logged events to Slack.
-The events sent in this guide include all failures (logins, signups, token exchange, etc.) and limits (rate limits, anomaly detection, etc.).
+The events sent in this guide include all failures (e.g., logins, signups, token exchange) and limits (e.g., rate limits, anomaly detection).

 ![Stream Auth0 Log Events to Slack](/media/articles/logs/log-stream-to-slack-diagram.png)

 The diagram above describes what you will build using this guide:

 1. Application 1 and 2 both redirect to Auth0 to log in
-2. The login for Application 2 succeeds but the login for Application 1 fails; Both events create a distinct log record
+2. The login for Application 2 succeeds, but the login for Application 1 fails; both events create a distinct log record
 3. Both applications receive a response from Auth0
 4. These log events are sent together in a JSON payload to the custom webhook
 5. The webhook filters out the successful event